Two Arrested In Drive-By Shooting Death Of 7-Year-Old Alana Washington

-MIAMI (CBSMiami) – Two men have been arrested for a July drive-by shooting which killed seven-year-old Alana Washington and wounded three other people including a one-year-old child.
+MIAMI (CBSMiami) – Two men have been arrested for a July drive-by shooting which killed seven-year-old Alana Washington and wounded three other people including a 1-year-old child.

 Thursday morning Antonio Robinson, 22, stood before a judge as the charges were read.